liufengyun/roles/README.md

   rails g roles:role Role User
 ```

 Role and User classes are the default.
-You can specify any Role class name you want.
-This is completly a new file so any name can do the job.
-For the User class name, you would probably use the one provided by your authentication solution.
-Roles just adds some class methods in an existing User class.

 ### 2. Run the migration